 Welcome!
 My name is Bob Lincoln, and my uncle and namesake, Lt. j.g.
 Bob Lincoln, served on the U.S.S.
 Allentown during WWII.
 Many people may not realize that during the war, the Coast Guard was utilized overseas in combat arenas.
 The "Amazing A", as her crew called her, was assigned to the area around Leyte Gulf and the Philippines in 1944, and although was not in the worst of the action, did come under fire quite a bit, and had numerous threats from enemy aircraft, surface ships and submarines.

 This was a particularly trying time for all the men, and especially for my uncle.
-Only married for 2 years, his infant daughter was born with serious health problems, and he was halfway around the globe for much of her first 2 years, while she was hospitalized.
+Only married for 2 years, away from his infant daughter, and he was halfway around the globe for much of her first 2 years.
 As the father of a young daughter myself, I can only imagine how difficult that must have been, how much he missed his family, and how he treasured every letter from them.

 My uncle passed away in August of 1987.
 Sometime after this, I learned from my aunt Joan that the men and their families had had reunions since about 1960, and that a book had been compiled in 3-ring binder format with ship's log entries, stories, biographies and reunion info.
 She offered me this book, but I felt it should go to my cousins, as it represented their dad's service to his country.